PeterWangIntel/crosswalk-website/Writing-a-crosswalk-java-extension-on-android.md

 Not completed yet.
 Will continue to refine this page.

 ## Implementing an external extension
-* Write the JavaScript stub code same as the native extension system.
+* Write the JavaScript stub code same as the native extension system
-* A new class inherited from the class XWalkExtensionClient implements the methods used by JavaScript.
+* A new class inherited from the class XWalkExtensionClient implements the methods used by JavaScript and compile it as 'extension.jar'.
 ```
 class XWalkExtensionClient {
   public XWalkExtensionClient(String name, String jsApi, XWalkExtensionContextClient context) {